pvandervelde/zinger/README.md

 # CrateRover

-This document records the specifications for the CrateRover, a mobile robot which carries heavy or unwieldy loads.
+This document records the specifications for the CrateRover, an autonomous mobile robot which carries heavy or unwieldy loads.

 ## Purpose

-The purpose for CrateRover is to liberate humans from having to carry heavy or unwieldy loads over semi-flat terrain.
-The rover will be able to navigate mildly uneven terrain with a load in a safe manner, without being a danger to humans, animals, property or the cargo.
+The purpose for CrateRover is to liberate humans from having to carry heavy or unwieldy loads over uneven terrain.
+The rover will be able to navigate uneven terrain with a load in a safe manner, without being a danger to humans, animals, property or the cargo.

 ## Requirements

+### Must have requirements

 The following are the must-have requirements for the rover.